yvchao/cvar_sensing/reports/analysis.md

 For each method, we select the hyperparameter based on their *cost efficiency*, i.e., the achieved accuracy (PRC) per unit acquisition cost.
 We ignore the sensing policies that made no observation (cost = 0).
-The benchmark result of RAS agains baselines are shown as follows.
+The benchmark result of RAS against baselines are shown as follows.

 <details>
 <summary>Benchmark evaluation on the synthetic dataset.</summary>